---exclude, --exclude-from, --exclude-if-present, --keep-exclude-tags, and PATH have the exact same semantics as in "borg create".
-If PATHs are specified the resulting archive will only contain files from these PATHs.
+--exclude, --exclude-from, --exclude-if-present, --keep-exclude-tags and PATH have the exact same semantics as in "borg create", but they only check for files in the archives and not in the local file system.
+If PATHs are specified, the resulting archives will only contain files from these PATHs.